corpsecouch/corpsecouch.github.io/src/articles/archive/design-and-phyics-are-closer-than-you-think/index.md

 ---
 title: 'Design & Physics Are Closer Than You Think'
 date: '2016-10-27T12:00'
+description: 'Quantum mechanics can describe a lot about UX including it''s freaky teleportation-esque phenomenon.'
 layout: 'article'
 preview:
     text: 'Quantum mechanics can describe a lot about UX including it''s freaky teleportation-esque phenomenon.
 Let''s science the shit out of this.'